to plant diseases

 The basic idea is to prevent diseased plants

-from coming into contact with healthy plants.
+from coming into contact with healthy plants and slow down the

 Plant nurseries must be careful not to sell

-infected plants and must adhere to any sale restriction regulations.
+infected plants and must adhere to any sale restriction regulations

 Polyculture methods of crop production